WISDEM/WEIS/docs/theory.rst

 Theory
 =====================

 The theory behind RAFT is in the process of being documented.
+This page will be incrementally updated.

 Frequency Domain Equations of Motion
 ------------------------------------